 Living Alone Can Get Lonely

 It does get lonely.
 Some nights I’d love to just have someone I trust under the same roof.
 Some days I wish I didn’t have to come home to an empty house and kick myself for not installing the solar fixtures so the porch lights could turn themselves on when it got dark.
 Some days I wish I could laugh at the TV show I’m watching with someone sitting in the chair across the room, or rely on someone else to let the dog out when I was running a little later than usual.
 The most lonely thing is when I want to go out to eat spur of the moment and I end up missing my friend and roommate who’d be up for just about anything on a random evening in the week.
-It’s tough sometimes.
+It’s tough sometimes but sites like Invisible Friends can help you get through it.
+There’s always support out there for you if you want it.

 Living Alone Can Also be Magnificently Freeing